playbook-labs/pb-plugins/README.md

 	"assets": [
     {
-      "group": "XNyx47LXJF4atgi9AYu3ceAy", -- group with input asset "title": "Fancy Picture of a Cat -- modified",
+      "group": "XNyx47LXJF4atgi9AYu3ceAy", -- group with input asset "title": "Fancy Picture of a Cat -- no background", }
-    }
   ]
 }